-• Design the pre-qualification process phase of the ASM report [15] among the Cluster, so that it can serve as a basis for future developments.

-- Design the Flexibility Resource Register requirements within the Western Cluster countries. - Exchange information for the grid pre-qualification through the OneNet system. - Facilitate entry of FSPs into the various flexibility markets within the Western Cluster.
+- Design and test the prequalification process phase of ASM report among the Western Cluster partners, so that it can serve as a basis for future developments. - Test the feasibility to use the OneNet Connector to exchange information among different partners from different countries (cross-border) - Facilitate the entry of FSPs into the various flexibility markets within the Western Cluster.

 For the evaluation of this regional BUC, four KPIs were adopted, which are presented in Table 4.14 below.
-The calculated values and the regional analysis for the Western cluster will be included in the second version of this deliverable, due to a slight delay in the deployment of the OneNet Connector in some of the cluster's countries that also delayed the calculation and validation of the Western cluster regional BUC KPI results.

-Table 4.14: Western cluster regional BUC - Selected KPIs and calculated values
+Table 4.14: Western cluster regional BUC - Selected KPIs